viur-framework/awesome-viur/README.md

 </div>

 # Awesome ViUR
 > A list of awesome things related to ViUR.
-Maintained by <a rel="" href="https://github.com/XeoN-GHMB">Andreas H. Kelch</a>.

 ## Official ViUR Resources